 This deep, involuntary link between smell and memory is something we cannot switch off.
-Over-riding choice, it bypasses our stubborn, cynical defences and compels us to remember.
+Overriding choice, it bypasses our defenses and compels us to remember.
 I wonder if this is why God’s design for worship in the Old Testament was always such a sensory experience?
 Nauseating, metallic blood pooled around the altar.
 Acrid smoke rose from the sacrifices.
 Thick, heady incense burned continually in the tabernacle.
 Each of these strong, distinct smells created associations in the mind of the Israelites, blending to form an inescapable call to worship.
 Whether they liked it or not.

-In the Gospels we read about another time when worship and fragrance went hand in hand.
+In the Gospels, we read about another time when worship and fragrance went hand in hand.
 Just a few days before his crucifixion, moved by overwhelming gratitude and love, Mary broke a priceless jar of perfume and poured it over Jesus.
-John 12 v 3 tells us that the smell of the perfume was so strong that it “filled the house.”
-There is great debate about this incident, if in fact it was just one incident, but one thing is clear: as Jesus left the house the perfume went with him.
-Once the concentrated oil soaked into skin and hair and cloth the smell would have lasted for days.
+John 12:3 tells us that the smell of the perfume was so strong that it “filled the house,” which means as Jesus left the house the perfume went with him.
+Once the concentrated oil soaked into his skin and hair and clothes, the smell would have lasted for days.

 Perhaps even in the garden, mingled with the olives and the warm night air, the scent of the oil was present.
 As the soldiers moved in to take hold of Jesus, did the familiar smell cause their minds to wander for just a moment to something greater than their own short-lived authority?
 Is it possible that even as they stripped and beat him, his torn and bleeding flesh still carried the faintest scent of royalty?

-Even in the hardest hearts and the darkest moments the right scent is powerful enough to awaken longing.
-I have been wondering lately whether there is a way to harness this deeply instinctive connection.
-A way to tie our inner selves to memories of God’s word, to his faithfulness and to worship, in a way that is gentle yet intentional.
+Even in our hardest hearts or darkest moments, the right scent is powerful enough to awaken longing.
+I have been wondering lately whether there is a way to harness this deeply instinctive connection, allowing us to tie our inner selves to memories of God’s word, to his faithfulness, and to worship in a way that is gentle yet intentional.